316 UCB, 80309-0316

 The International Film Series is run by a small but dedicated staff of movie lovers.
 Look for us at any show and let us know how we're doing.

-Julia Joun, Promotion and IFS Food Film Festival Organizer Julia Joun created and organized the first IFS Food Film Festival in 2013.
+Julia Joun, Promotion and Flatirons Food Film Festival Organizer Julia Joun created and organized the first IFS Food Film Festival in 2013.
 She also coordinates and implements promotional campaigns for IFS films.

 Ana Mathews, Projectionist/Cashier Ana Mathews is a graduate student focusing on film archiving and preservation.
 She works as a projectionist between reading, painting, and getting distracted by horror movies and ‘90s sitcoms.

 Kendra Nelson, Manager Kendra Nelson is a Cinema Production major who is overstaying her welcome as a 5th year.
 She enjoys movies, films, and the moving image.
 In her free time, she is often found crocheting, rollerskating, and staring directly into the sun.
 She will accept hot and spicy cheez-its as a bribe.

 Robert Coller, Cashier is a senior cinema studies major, religious studies minor, and is on track to graduate with a BFA in 2023.
 In his free time, he enjoys watching movies, reading books, and impersonating as Chris Evans at various small-time film festivals in order to get free food.

 Maeve Rubin, Cashier